harim1206/token-balance-checker/README.md

 ### Ethers.js (vs. web3.js, Etherscan API, Ethplorer API)

 Initially I researched for popular API’s to browse blockchain data that provided an endpoint to retrieve the token balance, and found Etherscan and Ethplorer API’s.
-However, when I looked into the ENS name resolution, neither provided this and I also couldn’t find alternative API’s to accomplish this.
+However, when I looked into the ENS name resolution, neither provided this feature and I also couldn’t find alternative API’s to that had it.

 I learned the best approach to accomplishing the objective would be to interact with the Ethereum blockchain directly using a library like web3.js or ethers.js.
 Upon reviewing the documentations, I decided on ether.js as the syntax seemed more straightforward and easier to understand.
 I especially appreciated that ethers provides human-readable ABI, which was more approchable for a first time user.